 - engage in full-time postdoctoral research for the period of the award;

-- not hold a permanent faculty position or a faculty position leading to permanency.
+- not hold a permanent faculty position or a faculty position leading to permanency; and

-Applicants must complete the application form in accordance with accompanying instructions.
-Applications must be submitted electronically directly to SSHRC, and under no circumstances will any applications be accepted after the deadline.
+Applicants must complete the application form in accordance with the accompanying instructions.
+Applications must be submitted electronically directly to SSHRC.
+Requests to submit late applications will not be accepted.

 Before submitting their application, applicants must ensure that they meet the eligibility requirements.
-All referees and institutional nominators must use SSHRC’s online application system to submit their supporting letters in advance of the deadline.
+All referees and institutional nominators must use SSHRC’s online application system to submit their supporting letters before the deadline.

 Applicants needing help while preparing their application should communicate with SSHRC well in advance of the application deadline.

-Applications are adjudicated, and available funds awarded, through a competitive merit review process.
-SSHRC bases funding decisions on the recommendations of the adjudication committee and on the funds available.
+Applications are reviewed, and available funds awarded, through a competitive merit review process.
+SSHRC bases funding decisions on the recommendations of the merit review committee and on the funds available.

 Merit review process

-Step 1: In the application form, applicants will be asked to select the multidisciplinary selection committees they consider most appropriate for the review of their proposal.
+Step 1: In the application form, applicants will be asked to select the multidisciplinary merit review committees they consider most appropriate for the review of their proposal.

 SSHRC’s Guidelines for the Merit Review of Indigenous Research are relevant for researchers (applicants and project directors) and students preparing SSHRC applications related to Indigenous research.
 SSHRC provides these guidelines to merit reviewers to help build understanding of Indigenous research and research-related activities, and to assist committee members in interpreting SSHRC’s specific evaluation criteria in the context of Indigenous research.
-SSHRC makes concerted efforts to include experts in Indigenous research in doctoral and postdoctoral adjudication committees.
+SSHRC makes concerted efforts to include experts in Indigenous research in doctoral and postdoctoral merit review committees.
 The guidelines may also be of use to external assessors, postsecondary institutions and partner organizations that support Indigenous research.

 Evaluation criteria and scoring